Who are you referring to? Coreference resolution in image narrations: Annotation Details

 \section{Annotation Details}

-\paragraph{Localized Narratives dataset. } Tuset \etal \cite{pont2020connecting} proposed the Localized Narratives dataset, a new form of multimodal image annotations connecting vision and langauge.
+\paragraph{Localized Narratives dataset. } Tuset \etal \cite{pont2020connecting} proposed the Localized Narratives dataset, new form of multimodal image annotations connecting vision and langauge.
 In particular, the annotators describe an image with their voice while simultaneously hovering their mouse over the region they are describing.
 Hence, each image is described with a natural language description attending to different regions of the image.
-In addition to textual descriptions (obtained using speech to text conversion), we additionally have mouse traces for the words which also correspond to different regions of the image.
+In addition to textual descriptions (obtained using speech to text conversion), they additionally provide mouse traces for the words.

 The Localized Narratives dataset is built on top of COCO \cite{lin2014microsoft}, Flickr30k \cite{plummer2015flickr30k}, ADE20k \cite{zhou2017scene} and Open Images \cite{kuznetsova2020open}.
 The statistics of the individual datasets are shown in \Cref{table:dataset_stats}.